 My family loves spreading it on toast, sandwiches and wraps to add a little something extra.

-For this Easy Hummus Without Tahini, you will need:
+For this Easy Hummus recipe, you will need:

 This homemade hummus comes together with a handful of basic ingredients.
 Here’s everything you’ll need: